 Write down the number of the payment document.

-To confirm information about the document number, press Enter.
-This automatically displays an overview of generated payment media.
+To confirm information about the document number, press Display.

-In the Overview of generated payment media window, double-click Check.

-Place the cursor on the correct spool file checkbox.

-Choose Display contents.

-The cheque is displayed and can be printed from the printer that is installed.
-Use the scroll bar to view the entire cheque.

-Close the Post Supplier Outgoing Payments With Print browser tab page.

-Check whether the outgoing payment has cleared the original open item and write down how much cash discount was calculated and posted.

 Unit 5: Financial Accounting and Management Accounting: Basics

 Go to the SAP Fiori Launchpad and choose the Manage Supplier Line Items tile in the Launchpad.
 Enter the following data in the filter bar: